 Energy and Environment

-- Evidence mixed, but some indication that Permanent DST saves energy.
+- Evidence mixed, but it does appear that Permanent DST saves energy.

 - Permanent DST will help decrease air pollution.

-Journal of the Air & Waste Management Assn and Steve Spangler Science
+Journal of the Air & Waste Management Assn.

 - Staying in DST all year can save wildlife.